ssec/polar2grid/py/polar2grid/doc/source/verification/modis_verification.rst

 Executing the MODIS Polar2Grid Test Case
 ----------------------------------------

-To run the VIIRS GeoTIFF test case, unpack the test data as shown in Section 2.1 and execute the following commands:
+To run the MODIS GeoTIFF test case, unpack the test data as shown in Section 2.1 and execute the following commands:

 .. code-block:: bash